KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 }
 ```

+##### File Extension and MIME Type

+External shader files may have any extension.
+The preferred MIME type is `text/plain`.

 ### Techniques

 One or more techniques are listed in the `KHR_techniques_webgl.techniques` property.
 A technique describes the shading used for an asset's material.
 Each technique must include the `program` property and define any attributes or uniforms to be passed as inputs to the program by their key in the `attributes` and `uniforms` dictionary properties.